João Sacramento

 João Pedro Machado Sacramento (born 31 January 1989) is a Portuguese football manager.
-He was most recently the head coach of Austrian Bundesliga club LASK.
+He is currently the assistant manager of the Moroccan national football team.

 Early life

-Sacramento was born in Portugal to Ernestino Sacramento, and electrical engineer, and his wife.
+Sacramento was born in Portugal to Ernestino Sacramento, an electrical engineer, and his wife.

 Playing career

 Sacramento played as a midfielder in Portugal before attending university.

 College career

 Sacramento attended the University of Glamorgan in Wales.

 Managerial career

 In 2020, Sacramento was appointed assistant manager to José Mourinho at English Premier League side Tottenham.
 Previously, he was assistant manager of French Ligue 1 side Lille.

 He later joined Mourinho at Roma in 2021, before serving as assistant coach to Christophe Galtier at both Paris Saint-Germain and Al-Duhail.

 In June 2025, Sacramento became the head coach of Austrian side LASK.
 He left the club after a mutually agreed contract termination on 23 September 2025.

+On the 5th of March, Sacramento's appointment as assistant manager of the Moroccan national team was made public in a press conference held by the Royal Moroccan Football Federation.